 Rolf Zeegers adds: “For Christians in Azerbaijan this step also holds a message: Their current oppressors are definitely planning to remain in place and continue their policies.
 No improvement is to be expected for a long time to come.”

-Central African Republic: UN peacekeepers disperse former Seleka militants
+Christianity in Central African Republic: UN peacekeepers disperse former Seleka militants

 As reported by Reuters on 26 February 2017, the UN peacekeeping forces in the Central African Republic (CAR) have conducted an operation against 40 fighters belonging to the Popular Front for the Renaissance of CAR (FPRC).
 This is one of two rival militant groups made up of former Seleka militants; the other is the Union for Peace in CAR (UPC).
 The two mainly Islamic factions fell out over territory issues and the control of illicit tax revenues.
 According to Reuters, the FPRC fighters were armed with AK-47s and rocket-propelled grenades and were about to attack UPC forces in the town of Bambari.